Skip to content

 141. Supports the inclusion of women across palm oil operations, including addressing barriers faced?

-The company reports a commitment to upholding the principle of equal opportunity and supporting the inclusion of women across its operations, including addressing any barriers.
-It states that it provides maternity and menstrual leave to all women employees but does not specify barriers that it is addressing.
+The company reports a commitment to upholding the principle of equal opportunity and supporting the inclusion of women across its operations.
+It provides maternity and menstrual leave to all female employees but does not specify the barriers it is addressing.

 • Y